 Never underestimate the power of a brimmed hat: it will make any outfit look automatically cuter and it can be a useful addition for sun protection of your head, ears, face and neck.
 Second, a t-shirt under a sundress can make it casual instantly.
 Choose a pair of white sneakers, colourful flats or beige wedges and add a scarf (pick some light chiffon or silk).
 Regarding jewellery, a statement wooden bracelet and layered coral beaded necklaces will ring the changes.

 It is also a good idea to match sundresses with outerwear pieces like denim or leather jackets for some truly bold looks during cooler nights (a great way to survive air conditioning in style, too).
 But you can also opt for a light long-sleeved shirt that matches your sundress in terms of colour and fabric to wear unbuttoned and tied well at the waist.
 A pair of fabulous diva-like sunglasses will do the rest.

 How to dress it up

 A few select pieces will transform a casual sundress into a flirty outfit for the evening out.
-Rock your style wearing multiple wide bangles and large hoop earrings to make a statement and swap your flip-flops for strappy sandals in nude or silver colours.
+For a quick inspiration browse the top Amazon sections and then rock your style wearing multiple wide bangles and large hoop earrings to make a statement and swap your flip-flops for strappy sandals in nude or silver colours.
 Above all, don’t forget to add a belt: it can completely change the silhouette of a flowy day dress.
 Whether you prefer a thin or wide style, belts are a great addition and they cinch in your waist giving a dressier look.
 In the case you have to attend a more formal evening, a killer blazer will give a professional sophistication to an otherwise casual dress.
 Bags to avoid?
 Anything massive and clunky.
 A sundress is delicate and your purse should compliment it, not weigh it down.